RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 The 8 green cards players use to mark the outside of the 4 x 4 grid of Magic Circle Cards, and the cards of each player’s color that they use to move their Druid Tokens across the grid.

-## Leyline Path
+### Leyline Path

-One of the shortest paths of Magic Circle Cards, starting with the Druid Token the player has just moved and ending with the stationary Druid Token, that…
+One of the shortest paths of Magic Circle Cards, starting with the Druid Token the player has just moved and ending with the stationary Druid Token.

+A Leyline Path…

 - Only moves horizontally and vertically, NOT diagonally.
 - Connects the player’s two Druid Tokens.